dvmountain-learn/capstone-book-catalog/readme.md

 # Capstone: The Book Catalog App
-The “Book Catalog” is a web-based application designed to “help users manage and organize their collection of books”
+The “Book Catalog” is a web-based application designed to “help users manage and organize their collection of books”.

 ## Table of contents
 * [Features](#features)